 SELC is grateful to the writers, journalists and environmental advocates who generously volunteer their time and talent to serve as judges for the Reed Environmental Writing Award.
-Judges for the 2018 contest are:
+Judges for the 2019 contest were:

 Carol Angle Pediatrician, nephrologist, and toxicologist; one of the nation’s leading researchers on lead poisoning; co-founded one of the country’s first poison control centers; served as an expert for the National Institute of Environmental Health Sciences, National Institutes of Health, and the U.S. Environmental Protection Agency